instantiator/blog-source/blog-site/content/post/flipper-zero-app-tutorial-02.md

 In this part, we'll build a simple user interface for a Flipper Zero app.

+The Flipper Zero is a digital signals multi-tool device, with some fun applications.
+It has an infrared module, a sub-GHz radio, RFID and NFC capability, iButton, USB, a screen, input controls, and GPIO pins.
+It's small enough to fit in your hand, and it can communicate with your home appliances, or help you to learn about the signals that fly around our world.
+It's also extremely customisable.

 # Let's build a UI for Flipper Zero

-The Flipper Zero firmware provides a range of library functions and structures to support user interfaces.
+The Flipper's firmware provides a range of library functions and structures to support user interfaces.
 There are some simple options, but anything more complex than the simplest apps will need to display a variety of views grouped into scenes.

 The UI for this tutorial will have 3 scenes: